Agoric/documentation/main/ertp/ERTP-Introduction.md

 ## Amounts

-*Amounts* describe digital assets.
+*Amounts* describe digital assets without having any value of their own.
 Anyone can make one, and they can be sent to anyone.
 They have two parts:
-- **Brand**: The type of digital asset, such as `quatloos`.
+- **Brand**: An unforgeable object identity for the digital asset's type, such as an object that represents quatloos.
 - **Extent**: How much/many of the asset.
-Fungible extents are natural numbers (**tyg todo**: We don't do, say, 45.7 bitcoin?).
+Fungible extents are natural numbers.
 Non-fungible extents are strings or objects representing attributes of the asset (say, a theater ticket's row and seat positions).

 Note: *fungible* means any item in a set can be used.
 For example, for change for a dollar, any four quarters work. *Non-fungible* means specific items in a set must be used.
 For  example, theater tickets are not all the same, and it matters if you get third row center or second balcony far left  (and affects what you're willing to trade for it).

 ## Amount Math